 Ian M. Schmutte

-I am an Associate Professor in the Department of Economics in the Terry College of Business at the University of Georgia.
-I also hold an appointment as a research economist with the Center for Enterprise Dissemination - Disclosure Avoidance at the U.S. Census Bureau, am a Fellow of the Global Labor Organization and a Research Fellow with the Institute of Labor Economics (IZA).
-My research focuses on how regulations and social institutions affect earnings and job mobility.
+Prior to joining Amazon in March 2023, I was a Professor of Economics in the John Munro Godfrey Sr. Department of Economics in the Terry College of Business at the University of Georgia, where I still hold the position of Adjunct Professor.
+My academic research focuses on the econometric analysis of labor markets using linked employer-employee data and data privacy.
+As a labor economist, I focus on how regulations and social institutions affect earnings and job mobility.
 I have studied job referral networks, compensating differentials, racial discrimination, the gender wage gap, and the effects of minimum wages on turnover.
-I also study data privacy, focusing on the trade-off between privacy and accuracy in the publication of official statistics.
+In the realm of data privacy, I focus primarily on the implications of data protections on statistical inference and modeling trade-off between privacy and accuracy in the publication of official statistics.